aiidateam/acwf-verification-scripts/2-submit/README.md

 `commonwf-oxides/set2/workflows/PLUGIN_NAME` (the set name, here `set2`, could be different - use the most recent set available).

 If you want to rerun one or more workflows, just remove it from the group (I suggest to create another group `commonwf-oxides/set2/workflows/PLUGIN_NAME/failed` [remember to use the correct set name], and actually also add the nodes there, so you don't lose track of them, they might be useful for futher analysis).
 Or you can just delete the workflows.

+# Running monoelemental solids

+Similar concepts apply to run monoelemental solids instead of oxides.
+The script to use in this case is `launch_calculations_qe_monoelemental.py`, that works in a similar way.

+The only comments are:
+- one might want to apply some overrides so that the element is computed with comparable parameters as the oxides (e.g., for plane wave codes, with the same cutoffs).
+- for oxygen, one might want to run a different calculation for every other element, if e.g. the cutoffs need to be adapted.
+For now, we do the expensive and sub-optimal choice of doing one oxygen calculation for every other element, even if it's very possible that many of these calculations are identical.
+- for these monoelemental cases, the configuration is always `X`, except for oxygen, where multiple oxygen StructureData are available, each with configuration equal to the name of another element (i.e., there is a oxygen "for oxides with calcium", and then the configuration is `Ca`, one "for oxides with silicon", and then the configuration is `Si`, etc.).